IssaNasralli/popVAT/README.md

 - Saves intermediate predictions
 - Uses a checkpoint mechanism allowing the process to resume if interrupted

-The detailed scripts and execution instructions are available in the folder:
+The detailed scripts and execution instructions are available in the folder  👉 [**`Model inference of popVAT`**](https://github.com/IssaNasralli/popVAT/tree/main/Model%20inference%20of%20popVAT)

-**`Model inference of popVAT`**

 # 6. Model evaluation of popVAT